nrueh/plingo/examples/lpmln/README.md

 ## Instances
-For descriptions of the ProbLog and P-log examples have a look at the READMEs in the corresponding directories.
 ### Birds
 This example is taken from [[1]](#1).
 Imagine there are two databases who provide inconsistent information.
 With LP^MLN this can be resolved.
 To get all stable models and their probabilities
 ```